 Before You Start: The Paperwork Pile

-Before you even open your laptop to visit the Canada website, stop.
-Do not try to wing this.
+Before you even open your laptop to go to the Canada site, stop.
+Don’t try to wing it.
 The Netfile system has a timeout feature.
-If you spend too long digging through shoeboxes of receipts while the page is open, it will kick you out, and you will have to start over.
+If you spend too much time digging through your shoeboxes of receipts while the page is open, it will timeout on you, and you will have to start over.

 You need to gather the information you need first to file your electronic return and mail it.
-Here is your setup for tax filing.
+This is your setup for tax filing.

 Your Business Number